 We reviewed safety records, incident reports, patient safety alerts and minutes of meetings where these were discussed.
 We saw evidence that lessons were shared and action was taken to improve safety in the practice.
-For example, a patient was not informed of their blood results.
-This was discussed at the weekly clinical meeting and staff were reminded about the importance of patients receiving their results and in a timely manner.
+For example, a patient was prescribed medicine to use in an inhaler.
+When the patient collected their medicine the pharmacist gave a different but similarly acting medicine and a different inhaler without demonstrating to the patient how it was used.
+When the patient discussed this with their GP, the GP apologised to the patient and investigated the event with the pharmacy team who also offered an apology to the patient and conducted their own investigation to ensure any patients given new inhalers are also offered a demonstration of their use.